Deposit for GST Registration

 Casual Taxable Persons under GST

 A casual taxable person under GST means a person who occasionally undertakes transactions involving the supply of goods or services or both in the course or furtherance of business, whether as principal, agent or in any other capacity, in a State or a Union territory where he has no fixed place of business.
-An example of a casual taxable person under GST; firework shops set up Diwali times or shops set up in temporary exhibitions.
+An example of a casual taxable person under GST; firework shops set up during Diwali times or shops set up in temporary exhibitions.

 Non-Resident Taxable Persons under GST